Harlem conversations lead to friendships and more

 As of May, about 15 of the participants have begun engaging in community-building activities initiated by the Baha’is.

-Another participant, Brian, arrived in the United States from the Philippines as a child and achieved success in the pharmaceutical industry, but says he felt empty.
+Another participant arrived in the United States from another country as a child and achieved success in business, but says he felt empty.

 He kept coming back after his first Meaningful Conversations discussion and has been known to quietly remark “This is the truth” after reading a passage.

-Now Paris and Brian are participating in a Baha’i study circle aimed at developing skills for promoting the well-being of the community.
+Now both of them are participating in a Baha’i study circle aimed at developing skills for promoting the well-being of the community.
 They see the study circle and Meaningful Conversations as complementary.

 The Meaningful Conversations, they say, give them the opportunity to share their stories and reflect openly with a large group of people.